rubberduck203/theupsyde/ReadMe.md

 The simplest website that could possibly work.

-## Building

-The website includes presentations from https://github.com/rubberduck203/Presentations.
-This was a pre-existing repository, so it's been included as a submodule.

-The site is now build by running `npm run build`, which will drop the prepared website into the `dist/` directory.

 ## Deployment

-- Copy the contents of `dist/` to `//webserver/var/www/htdocs/prod/www.theupsyde.net`
+- Copy the contents of `src/` to `//webserver/var/www/htdocs/prod/www.theupsyde.net`
 - See below for how to start the wekan docker.

 ## Server